Medical questions & health advice by licensed doctors

-"How do people treat acne on the chest and back?
+"How do people treat acne on the chest and back?"

 I'm nearly 30, and my face is completely clear, but the skin on my chest and back has serious acne.
 What can I do to treat this acne?
 Does it respond to the same medications and cleaning techniques as facial acne does?

 This is the case whether the acne is on the face or on the back and chest.
 Therefore, the same treatments can be applied to any part of the body.
 The most important part of acne treatment is to remove the skin debris that clogs the pores.
 The daily use of a good antibacterial soap and an exfoliating treatment, such as a soap with microbeads, can be helpful.
 If this does not work, products that contain comedonolytics (debris removing chemicals) can be helpful.
 One of the most common comedonolytics is called benzoyl peroxide; it can be found in many drug store acne preparations and it can also be obtained from your doctor in stronger prescription strengths.
 As always the diagnosis and the management of your particular skin concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor or your dermatologist is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.